26lights/PlayR/src/sphinx/basics.rst

 Play'R basics
 =============

-Play'R is created to simplify ReST api declaration and tries to answer to HTTP request with correct defaults.
+Play'R is created to simplify ReST API declaration and tries to answer to HTTP request with correct defaults.

-This includes correct error handling but also a mapping from HTTP method to scala method names (enforced via traits implementation)
+This includes correct error handling but also a mapping from HTTP method to Scala method names (enforced via traits implementation).

 Namespace, resources, actions
 =============================

-A little glossary for terms used in this documentation
+A little glossary for terms used in this documentation.

 Namespace:
-  It's a simple way to group related resources under a common url prefix.
-A namespace is declared using a RestApiRouter
+  It's a simple way to group related resources under a common URL prefix.
+A namespace is declared using a RestApiRouter.

   Example: ``/crm``